OpenSUTD/fifth-row-guides/Surviving Pulse Check.md

 They may also help you with:

 - Ensuring that all of your paperwork is in order (***CC them in your form submission email***)
-- Knowing what additional material you need for your Pulse Check (a slide deck, a pitch, etc.)
+- Knowing what additional material you need for your Pulse Check (**a slide deck, a pitch, etc.**)
 - Rationalizing any moves you've made in the year.
-There's always one or two people who will drop bombshells on the meeting with unannounced things that should have long since contacted the Office with. **Don't be that guy.**
+There's always one or two people who will drop bombshells on the meeting with unannounced things that they should have long since contacted the Office with. **Don't be that guy.**

 ### 3. Know The Vital Details